Master Project Summary

 2. Regulatory Evidence Mapping

-Verification of UR E26 ship-level requirements depends on the UR E27 Computer Based System (CBS) documentation stored in the Ship’s SMS.
+Verification of UR E26 vessel-level requirements depends on the UR E27 Computer Based System (CBS) documentation stored in the vessel’s SMS.
+The table below maps each E26 phase requirement to its corresponding E27 documentation obligation.

 3. SMS Integration (ISM Code Alignment Examples)

-To ensure operational compliance with the 2021 IMO Cyber Mandate, the framework is typically integrated into the vessel’s Safety Management System (SMS).
-Below are standard examples of how these requirements align with existing ISM chapters:
+To ensure operational compliance with the IMO Cyber Mandate (in force January 2021 under MSC.428(98)), the framework is integrated into the vessel’s Safety Management System (SMS).
+Below are standard examples of how E26 requirements align with existing ISM chapters:

 Example: Chapter 7 (Operations)

-Integration of Cyber SITREP templates for bridge teams and pre-arrival verification of Category III critical system integrity (Ref: E26 §4.1).
+Integration of cyber SITREP procedures for bridge teams and pre-departure verification of Category III critical system integrity (Ref: E26 §4.1).

 Example: Chapter 10 (Maintenance)

-*Note: The specific chapter placement may vary depending on the structure of the Company’s SMS and Safety Management Manual (SMM).
+*The specific chapter placement varies depending on the structure of the Company’s SMS and Safety Management Manual (SMM).